- Version 1.0: Initial release

 - Version 1.8: Add v18.01 features

-Countly is world's leading open source mobile and web analytics software, focusing on ease of use, extensibility and feature richness.
-Countly includes a server, a mobile SDK (for mobile analytics), or a web SDK (for web analytics), all of which you can freely use in your own company for your applications under license terms.
+Countly is the world's leading open source mobile and web analytics software, focusing on usability, extensibility, and feature richness.
+Countly includes a server, a mobile SDK (for mobile analytics), or a web SDK (for web analytics), all of which you can freely use in your own company for your applications under the license terms.

-Before going deep inside on Countly, here is an introductory video you can watch to get an understanding of how Countly works.
+Before diving deep into the world of Countly, here is an introductory video you may watch to get an understanding of how Countly works.

-The server part of Countly consists of a service that runs on port 80 (HTTP) or 443 (HTTPS), allowing the system administrator connect to the user interface and get insights about applications tracked.
-The mobile part consists of SDKs for different smart phones, tablets and desktop operating systems (Windows and Mac OS X).
-Similarly, web SDK is used to track web page activity throughout the website.
-In order to start tracking your application, you need to do the following:
+The server part of Countly consists of a service that runs on port 80 (HTTP) or 443 (HTTPS), allowing the system administrator to connect to the user interface and receive insights about applications tracked.
+The mobile part consists of SDKs for different smart phones, tablets, and desktop operating systems (Windows and Mac OS X).
+Similarly, the web SDK is used to track web page activity throughout the website.
+In order to start tracking your application, you will need to do the following.

-- Choose your Linux edition (e.g Countly Community Edition or Enterprise Edition), by looking at comparison table.
+- Choose your Linux edition (e.g. the Countly Community Edition or Enterprise Edition), by looking at comparison table.

-- Implement SDK in your application for mobile analytics.
+- Implement the SDK in your application for mobile analytics.